-Spacecraft Propulsion Systems: Advantages and Disadvantages
+What is Spacecraft Propulsion System: Advantages and Disadvantages

 Advertisement

-As mentioned, there are three main types of propulsion systems:
+There are three main types of propulsion systems:

 - Chemical Propulsion System: This system utilizes chemical energy to generate high-temperature, high-pressure gases, which then produce thrust.